Technische Hochschule Ingolstadt: History

-After its foundation in 1994, the Technische Hochschule Ingolstadt starts teaching at the Hohe Schule in the old town of Ingolstadt.
-The first course of study in business administration starts with 90 students and three professors.
+After its foundation in 1994, the Technische Hochschule Ingolstadt started teaching at the Hohe Schule in the old town of Ingolstadt.
+The first course of study in business administration started with 90 students and three professors.
 The founding president is Hartmut Sax.

-In 1999 the university moved into its new building at the Esplanade.
-The number of students rose to 700 and the range of courses now includes five diploma degree programs.
-Gunter Schweiger becomes the second president.
-In 2004, an amendment to the Bavarian Higher Education Act makes research a core task of universities of applied sciences alongside teaching.
-Therefore, the Institut für Angewandte Forschung (Institute for Applied Research, IAF) is founded at the Technische Hochschule Ingolstadt.
+In 1999, the university moved into its new building at the Esplanade.
+The number of students rose to 700 and the range of courses now included five diploma degree programs.
+Gunter Schweiger became the second president.
+In 2004, an amendment to the Bavarian Higher Education Act made research a core task of universities of applied sciences alongside teaching.
+Therefore, the Institut für Angewandte Forschung (Institute for Applied Research, IAF) was founded at the Technische Hochschule Ingolstadt.

-In 2008, the Institut für Akademische Weiterbildung (Institute for Academic Continuing Education, IAW) is founded as Bavaria's first faculty for further education.
-From this point on, the university has three operating areas: teaching, research and further education.
+In 2008, the Institut für Akademische Weiterbildung (Institute for Academic Continuing Education, IAW) was founded as Bavaria's first faculty for further education.
+From this point on, the university has had three operating areas: teaching, research and further education.
 The university's study center in the historic old town of Neuburg a.d.
-Donau is established in 2009.
-In 2012, Walter Schober follows Gunter Schweiger as president.
-In 2015, the campus expansion buildings are inaugurated.
-The THI campus is thus expanded by an additional 9,200 square meters and almost doubles in size.
-Then, in 2016, the CARISSMA (Center of Automotive Research on Integrated Safety Systems and Measurement Area) research and test center is inaugurated.
+Donau was established in 2009.
+In 2012, Walter Schober followed Gunter Schweiger as president.
+In 2015, new campus buildings were inaugurated.
+The THI campus was thus expanded by an additional 9,200 square meters and almost doubled in size.
+Then, in 2016, the CARISSMA (Center of Automotive Research on Integrated Safety Systems and Measurement Area) research and test center was inaugurated.
 It is designed to be a nationwide scientific centre for vehicle safety and is the first research facility at a university of applied sciences in Germany.
-Also, a research branch of the Instituts für neue Energie-Systeme (Institute for New Energy Systems, InES) and a branch of the Graduate Centre are established in the Neuburg Study Centre.
+Also, a research branch of the Instituts für neue Energie-Systeme (Institute for New Energy Systems, InES) and a branch of the Graduate Centre were established in the Neuburg Study Centre.

-2017 is the inauguration of Villa Heydeck: The former director's villa in the north of the foundry grounds becomes an official THI building.
-The Audi Confucius Institute Ingolstadt (AKII), a non-profit institution for the promotion of knowledge of the Chinese language and culture, is founded.
+In 2017 was inaugurated Villa Heydeck: The former director's villa in the north of the foundry grounds became an official THI building.
+The Audi Confucius Institute Ingolstadt (AKII), a non-profit institution for the promotion of knowledge of the Chinese language and culture, was founded.
 In addition to strengthening intercultural understanding, AKII`s purpose is to promote German-Chinese cooperation in the fields of technology, innovation, sustainability and management.
 These specializations are unique among Confucius Institutes worldwide.
-As part of the "FH Impuls" initiative of the Federal Ministry of Education and Research, THI will receive almost 6 million euros over a period of four years for the strategic partnership SAFIR (Safety for all - Innovative Research Partnership on Global Vehicle and Road Safety Systems).
+As part of the "FH Impuls" initiative of the Federal Ministry of Education and Research, THI received almost 6 million euros over a period of four years for the strategic partnership SAFIR (Safety for all - Innovative Research Partnership on Global Vehicle and Road Safety Systems).